 How long are my appointments?

 Depending on the type of treatment, your initial appointment will last from 30 to 60 minutes.
-For your first visit, please arrive 15 minutes prior to your appointment to complete admission paperwork, so we can get you into the Physio on time.
+For your first visit, please arrive 10 minutes prior to your appointment to finalise any admission paperwork, so we can get you into the Physio on time.

 How do I schedule follow-up appointments?